-The extent to which COVID-19 will impact the Company's operations and those of its tenants and business partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope, severity and duration of COVID-19, the actions taken to contain COVID-19 or mitigate its impact, and the direct and indirect economic effects of COVID-19 and the related containment measures.
-Accordingly, the Company cannot predict the significance, extent or duration of any adverse impact of COVID-19 on its business, financial condition, results of operations, cash flow or its ability to satisfy its debt service obligations or to maintain its level of distributions on the Common Stock or Preferred Stock.
-However, if the pandemic continues, it will have an adverse effect on the Company's business, financial condition, results of operations, and liquidity for the remainder of 2020.
-We also continue to examine the impact that the CARES Act may have on our business and currently, we are unable to determine the impact that the CARES Act will have on our business, financial condition, results of operations, or liquidity.
+The extent to which COVID-19 will continue to impact the Company's operations and those of its tenants and business partners will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the scope, severity and duration of the COVID-19 pandemic and actions taken to contain the pandemic or mitigate its impact and the extent to which federal, state and local governments provide relief or assistance to those affected by COVID-19 (including extending the CARES Act).
+The Company cannot predict the significance, extent or duration of any adverse impact of COVID-19 on its business, financial condition, results of operations, cash flow or its ability to satisfy its debt service obligations or to maintain its level of distributions on its Common Stock or Preferred Stock.
+However, the Company's business, financial condition, results of operations, and liquidity will be adversely affected for the remainder of 2020 if the current effects of COVID-19 continue.